miquelvir/lsds-2025/projects/3-kafka/README.md

 Remember you must format your code with black and follow PEP8 conventions.

+> [!TIP]
+> When contributing to bigger software projects professionally, following conventions and using formatters like Black allows all contributors to produce more cohesive code.

 ## Seminar 5: Producing metrics to Kafka

 During this seminar session, you must create scripts that simulate the devices publishing metrics to Kafka.